xbenng/ECE264-Helper/README.md

 ## Contributing
 To make a contribution, create a branch that states your tasks (e.g. `create-valgrind-check`).
 Make your commits, then submit a Pull request back to master.

+## Forking
+To make a contribution you could also fork the repository.
+Clone that repository to your terminal and send a pull request.